 If you are given a court order/subpoena to attend a deposition, it is vital that you seek the guidance of personal injury attorneys.
 You can attend a mock deposition to prepare yourself for the actual deposition.

 No. In fact, this is a common misconception.
 Personal injury claims involve the pursuit of compensation from an at-fault party.
 The goal in personal injury claims is to reach a settlement.
 However, a settlement may not always be achievable.
 When this occurs, you have the right to file a lawsuit against the at-fault party.
 Instead of negotiating to reach a favorable settlement, your lawyer will instead promote your interests in a court of law.
 The judge in authority will dictate if the proposed at-fault party is responsible for your injuries and draft a settlement award that the at-fault party will be required to pay.

 After sustaining injuries, you may wish to begin your claim or immediately file suit.
 We recommend seeking the advice of an attorney before doing anything.
-At Warner, Sechrest & Butts, we offer free initial consultations.
+At Warner, Sechrest & Butts, P.A., we offer free initial consultations.

 The first step to take after sustaining a personal injury is to gain medical care.
 If your personal injury claim is approved, your medical needs will likely be supported by a doctor of their choice.
 If you are not comfortable with this, you may request another doctor.